 “ॐ सरस्वत्यै नमः। आवाहयामि, स्थापयामि, ध्यायामि।” / “oṃ sarasvatyai namaḥ। āvāhayāmi, sthāpayāmi, dhyāyāmi।”

-After offering prayers to Lord Ganesha and Goddess Saraswati, the equipment used in school to gain education (ink, pen, pad) should be worshipped.
-Observing their importance, these tools are blessed with mantras so that their initial impact can motivate and benefit the child.
+After offering prayers to Lord Ganesha and Goddess Saraswati, worship the equipment used in school to gain education (ink, pen, pad).
+Observing their importance, bless these tools with mantras so that their initial impact can motivate and benefit the child.

 Adhisdhatree Devi Pujan

-- According to the religious science, the dominant Goddesses of quill (an ancient pen made of a feather), slate and ink are Dhriti, Tushti and Pushti respectively.
+- According to the religious science, the dominant Goddesses of the Quill (an ancient pen made of a feather), slate and ink are Dhriti, Tushti and Pushti respectively.

 - Of all the sixteen sacred Hindu Goddesses; Dhriti, Pushti and Tushti are the three Goddesses who represent the three fundamental emotions which are very important and necessary to gain knowledge.